 The 6.5 Creedmoor and .308 Winchester are both flat shooting cartridges well suited for hunting thin skinned, small to medium sized animals like blacktail deer, mule deer, whitetail deer, fallow deer, or pronghorn.

-While they are excellent choices for deer sized game, these cartridges, but particularly the .308 Winchester, are also suitable for bigger game under the right conditions.
+While they are excellent choices for hunting deer sized game, these cartridges, but particularly the .308 Winchester, are also suitable for bigger game under the right conditions.
 When using well constructed bullets and with proper shot placement, they will absolutely work for elk and even moose hunting at reasonable ranges.
 They’re also acceptable choices for hunting many species of African plains game.

 I’d personally lean strongly towards the 308 Winchester over the 6.5 Creedmoor for hunting bigger game.
 Don’t let anyone tell you that the 6.5 Creedmoor is too small for moose or elk.
 Scandinavian hunters have taken untold numbers of moose with the 6.5x55mm Swedish over the past century.
 That cartridge has ballistics very similar to the 6.5 Creedmoor and is a good example of what a high sectional density bullet will do on really big game animals with excellent shot placement.